fmazzant/RestClient/README.md

     .EnableFormUrlEncoded(true)
 ```

-and then we can pass the parameters as dictionary:
+and then we can pass the parameters as a dictionary:

 ```c#
  var params = new Dictionary<string, string>();